Stock markets today: Asian stocks mixed ahead of US data - ExBulletin

 Companies beat Wall Street forecasts.
 Analysts had forecast this would mark the biggest drop in earnings per share for the S&P 500 since the pandemic knocked out the economy in 2020.
 Analysts polled by FactSet expect earnings to contract 6.3% for S&P 500 companies.

-Coca-Cola reports results on Monday, followed by McDonald’s and Google’s parent company Alphabet on Tuesday.
+Coca-Cola reports results on Monday, followed by Alphabet, the parent company of McDonalds and Google, on Tuesday.

-Aircraft maker Boeing and Meta Platforms, Facebook’s parent company, reported Wednesday.
+Aircraft maker Boeing and Facebook parent Meta Platforms reported Wednesday.
 Investors get details on the health of the airline industry when American Airlines and Southwest Airlines report Thursday, along with internet retail giant Amazon.

 In energy markets, benchmark U.S. crude fell 97 cents to $76.90 a barrel in electronic trading on the New York Mercantile Exchange.
 The contract rose 50 cents on Friday to $77.87.
 Brent crude, the price basis for international oil trade, fell 96 cents to $80.50 a barrel in London.
 It gained 56 cents the previous session to $81.66.